treasurenetprotocol/treasurenet-docs/docs/protocolDevelopers/modules/slashing.md

 ## Introduction

-slashing is a punishment module that is divided into active slashing and passive slashing.
+Slashing is a punishment module that is divided into active slashing and passive slashing.
 Validators are responsible for signing or proposing a block in each round of consensus.
 Punishments should be imposed on validators for improper behavior to reinforce this.

 Specifically, slashing aims to suppress observable behaviors on the network, such as faulty validations.
 Punishments may include loss of a certain amount of stake, temporary loss of the ability to perform network functions, or obtaining rewards.